goat-community/goat-docs/docs/map/layer_style/smart_styling.md

 ### Quantile

-The quantile classification, divides data into **groups with equal number of values in each class** based on their attribute values.
+The Quantile classification, divides data into **groups with equal number of values in each class** based on their attribute values.
 This method is useful for analyzing and visualizing patterns in data and can help identify trends and patterns that may not be obvious easily.
 The fact that the data values are grouped in equal quantities within each class makes this approach **ideal for data that is linearly distributed**.
 Per default, the data is distributed into 7 classes.

 <div style={{ display: 'flex', flexDirection: 'column', alignItems: 'center'}}>
   <img src={require('/img/styling/quantile.png').default} alt="quantile" style={{ maxHeight: "auto", maxWidth: "auto", objectFit: "cover"}}/>